cosmos/sdk-tutorials/tutorials/understanding-group/index.md

 $ simd tx group create-group-policy $ALICE $GROUP_ID "quick turnaround" policy.json
 ```

-Verify your newly created group policy and save its address for future use:
+Check and verify your newly created group policy and in particular the address you just extracted:

 ```sh
 $ simd query group group-policies-by-group $GROUP_ID
 $ export GROUP_POLICY_ADDRESS=$(simd query group group-policies-by-group $GROUP_ID --output json | jq -r '.group_policies[0].address')
 ```

+Note how the decision policy's address, at `cosmos` plus 59 characters is longer than a _regular_ account's address.
+This is because a group address is a derived address.
+You can learn more on that in [ADR-28](https://github.com/cosmos/cosmos-sdk/blob/main/docs/architecture/adr-028-public-key-addresses.md#derived-addresses).

 ## Create a proposal